Understanding Behavior Activation for Emotional Well-being

 Behavioral activation is a basic coping strategy that may mitigate difficult and discomforting emotions.
 Behavior activation concepts may be added to other primary treatments for many emotional disorders.
 Behavior activation works through focusing attention on activity.
 During bouts of depression or anxiety, we tend to focus on the emotion.
 The survival purpose of healthy feeling affects is to commandeer our attention, bringing focus to important elements in our environment.

 However, some emotional experiences are maladaptive.
-They create a self contained feedback loop that instead of pushing attention outward, draw attention inward to suffering—we experience pain without seeking an escape.
+They create a self contained feedback loop that instead of pushing attention outward, draw attention inward to sufferingโwe experience pain without seeking an escape.
 Perhaps, a consequence of traumatic experiences where we were assaulted by life without an evident escape.
-We learn helplessness.
+We learn to be helpless.

 Behavior activation is pushing attention back outside, focusing on helpful behaviors instead of wallowing in painful emotions, waiting for a rescue from outside resources.
 The goal of behavior activation is to increase engagement in intrinsically rewarding activities, inviting wellness through action.

-Emotion plays a significant role in behavior.
-Stimuli that arouses a feeling affect commandeers attention.
-Diana Fosha explains, “affect and the attention it brings set the stage for the salience of heightened affective experiences: emotion is motivating and opens up new possibilities, creates new configurations, new directions, and new goals-and new goals organize new events” (2000).
+Emotion significantly influences our actions and choices by capturing our focus on particular stimuli that evoke feelings.
+As Diana Fosha articulates, “Affect and the attention it brings set the stage for the salience of heightened affective experiences: emotion is motivating and opens up new possibilities, creates new configurations, new directions, and new goalsโand new goals organize new events” (Fosha, 2000).

 Negative Feeling Affects and Protective Behaviors